diegojromerolopez/congolway/README.md

         File path of the Congolway (.txt) or cells (.cells) file -outputFilePath string
-        File path where the output gif will be saved (default "out.gif") -procs int
+        File path where the output gif will be saved (default "out.gif") -outputHeight int
+        Height of the output gif image.
+If -1, this image will not be scaled (default -1) -outputWitdh int
+        Width of the output gif image.
+If -1, this image will not be scaled (default -1) -procs int
         Number of GO processes used to compute generations.
 By default is -1 (use as many as hardware CPUs), enter a positive integer to set a custom number of proceses (default -1)
 ```